blahosyl/dinner-party/README.md

 When a user enters an invalid input, the input is repeated in the error message.
 This improves user interaction, and also avoids misunderstanding that could result from a [user entering input before the propmt apppears](https://github.com/blahosyl/dinner-party/issues/39).

+##### Tailored error messages

+Error messages also show the reason why user input is rejected (not a valid number, out of range, not "Y"or "N"), and remind the user what type of input is accepted for the question onthe screen.

 #### CRUD functionalities

 ##### Create